Russ Harvey Consulting - Computer and Internet Services

 Unfortunately, sextortion has been on the rise lately.
 But there are ways to prevent and fight it.

 If you are being blackmailed online, paying the scammer will not resolve the issue.
-There is a safe way out.
-Call 1-866-658-9022 or go to Cybertip.ca.
+You're dealing with thieves.

 Facebook Blackmail Popular